 The UNC Asheville student disciplinary system responds to all violations of the Student Code of Conduct at the referral of the Associate Vice Chancellor for Student Affairs/Title IX Administrator; therefore, the disciplinary system will respond to all violations of sexual offenses, forcible or non-forcible, that are campus inclusive.
 Any UNC Asheville student, staff, or faculty member may file a report against a student of the university community based on violations of the Student Code of Conduct.
-Complaints should include specific details of the incident, time, date, location, people and addresses involved, and witnesses' names and addresses.
-This report should be given to the Title IX Office, Dean of Students Office or Citizen Education Office.
+Complaints should include specific details of the incident, time, date, location, people and addresses involved, and witnesses’ names and addresses.
+This report should be given to the Title IX Administrator, Dean of Students Office or Citizen Education Office.

 The Title IX Administrator or designee will be responsible for ensuring the report is adjudicated in line with procedures related to sexual misconduct violations and in impartial manner, protecting the rights of all individuals involved.

 a.
-When an incident of sexual misconduct is reported, the Title IX Administrator or Assistant Title IX Coordinator or designee (Title IX Investigators) ensures that the reporting party is offered, has access to, and is provided continued remedies to address the effects of the behavior without interruption to the educational attainment of the reporting party.
+When an incident of sexual misconduct is reported, the Title IX Administrator or designee (Title IX Investigators) ensures that the reporting party is offered, has access to, and is provided continued remedies to address the effects of the behavior without interruption to the educational attainment of the reporting party.
 (Examples include the provision of a confidential counselor, a complainant advocate, academic schedule change, retake a course or withdraw (without penalty), no contact order, or housing accommodations when/where applicable) at no additional cost to the student.
 Remedies should also include strategies and tools to stop the behavior of the accused when appropriate and necessary.
 Additionally, those accused of sexual misconduct will be provided with tools, resources, and remedies such as process advisers and counseling.

 c.
 Interim measures or protective measures may be implemented to protect complainants and respondents.
 Interim measures consist of no contact orders (NCO), safety plans, security escorts, academic accommodations, housing reassignments, parking accommodations, changes in work schedules, or interim suspension.